Below are frequently asked questions and answers to consider as you apply.

 - Engage in a pre-screening phone call with a Horizons staff member

-- Attend the 2 1/2 hour PAL orientation
+- Attend the 1 hour virtual PAL orientation

 - Complete a CORI criminal background check